-Can I apply in both fiction and poetry?
+Can I apply in both fiction and prose?

 Yes, if you are equally interested in studying both.
 To do this, you’ll apply to the Grad School in the same manner, with a single application.
 Then, when you send your materials to the English Department, please include TWO writing samples, one in each genre, and in your statement of purpose please address your wish to be considered in both genres.